Hypergeometric Functions over Finite Fields

 and for the Shimura curve associated to $(4,4,4)$ can be expressed in terms of

 where both $t$ and $u$ are suitable meromorphic modular functions.
 All of them can be regarded as modular forms for the intersection group $\Gamma$ of $(4,6,6)$ and $(4,4,4)$, which is an arithmetic group generated by six elliptic elements of order $4$ with a single relation.
-The algebraic transformations between these hypergeometric series are coming from the identities among the modular forms with respect to $\Gamma$.
+The algebraic transformations between these hypergeometric series come from the identities among the modular forms with respect to $\Gamma$.

-We also found numerically a finite field version of the second formula in Theorem \ref{thm:Tu-Yang}.
+We have also observed numerically a finite field version of the second formula in Theorem \ref{thm:Tu-Yang}.
 Namely,

-Equation \eqref{eqn:conj2} is equivalent to Conjecture \ref{conj:FFT-Y}, which can be seen by applying the first item of Proposition \ref{prop: normalized independent solutions} and the multiplication formulas of Gauss sums.
+Equation \eqref{eqn:conj2} is equivalent to Conjecture \ref{conj:FFT-Y}, which can be seen by applying the first item of Proposition \ref{prop: normalized independent solutions} and the multiplication formula in Theorem \ref{Hasse Davenport}.
 In fact this is predicted by the Galois perspective as the finite field versions correspond to the traces of two dimensional Galois representations.

-In addition, we have numeric speculations based on \texttt{Magma} programs for the $\F_q$ analogues of the algebraic transformations stated in Theorems 2, 4, 5 of \cite{Tu-Yang1}.
-Below we state first the analogues, and then the Theorems for which they are analogues, in their respective order.
+Furthermore, we have the following conjectures, based on numerical evidence computed using \texttt{Magma}, for $\F_q$ analogues of the algebraic transformations stated in Theorems 2, 4, 5 of \cite{Tu-Yang1}.